 Yes, we have mentors for our girls.
 We organise events regularly where they get to meet professional ladies in the tech space and generally every other career/field.
 They get opportunities to interact with these ladies one-on-one.
 After Girls Coding, we try to find internship opportunities for our girls especially those who have left both secondary school and in University, to give them more exposure and help them hone their tech skills in a professional environment.

-For now what life after GirlsCoding is, is the ability to think University education and think Science Technology Engineering and Mathematics (STEM) and then practicalize what they have been taught to develop solutions to common societal problems during University and after.
+For now, what life after GirlsCoding is the ability to think University education and think Science Technology Engineering and Mathematics (STEM) and then practicalize what they have been taught to develop solutions to common societal problems during University and after.

 Why the specific focus on Technology?

 When I got into tech, females were really underrepresented.
 You find very few girls in STEM related areas because they have been made to believe that it’s not a field or sector that they can go into based on their sex/gender, which is a lie.
 Even though some developed countries face similar challenges, the ratio of women in science and technology is still fair and not as bad as here in Nigeria.
 Coding is an important skill for every young person to have everywhere in the world, especially as the world grows into a global city everyday.

 The world of technology gave me a voice and economic independence and I feel its one of the pathways for anyone from a disadvantaged background can take to succeed in life, I am sure there are other skills that can lead to prosperity, this is dear to my heart because it stems from my personal journey, which has been tried and tested.

 If you weren’t involved in social impact and community development – what would you be doing?